Exactly What It Says on the Tin. This trope describes one's ability to retract their limbs.

-- Neiz from the Dragon Ball movie Cooler's Revenge who has the ability to retract his head into his body like that of a turtle.
+- Neiz from Dragon Ball Z: Cooler's Revenge has the ability to retract his head into his body like that of a turtle.

 - Inspector Gadget 2 has this happen to Gadget when he ducks a punch in the face at a bar.

 - All of the Polichinelles from The Nutcracker and the Four Realms are able to retract their limbs and head into their torso forming a ball shape.